 It is imperative that parents/guardians present a birth certificate/live birth certificate upon enrolling a student at the school.
 No student will be allowed to start school without this documentation in place (AB ED Regulation).

-If your child is going to be absent, please notify the bus driver before 7:30 am.
-If your child is not transported by bus, you are asked to phone the school and leave a message on the answering machine.
+If your child is going to be absent, please notify the bus driver or Action Bus before 7:00 am.
+If your child is not transported by bus, you are asked to phone the school and leave a message on the answering machine regarding the child's absence.

 Open Door Policy